mvaibhav5874/CLOUD_SECURITY_IMPLEMENTATION/README.md

 - this will make the user which attached to this policy to perfom any action in the EC2 but cant do any actions in the s3 cause of the explit deny
 - to test this create an user and give an name to the user
 - And add this policy to the user and click on custom password give an password

   <img src="IAM_user.png">
-- there would an link that give access to the IAM user access it and try to do any change in ec you can do it
+- There would an link that give access to the IAM user access it and try to do any change in ec you can do it
   <img src="ec2_access.png" >
 - Now try to create something in the s3 it will say view your permissions
   <img src="S3_deny.png">

 ### SECURING STORAGE :

 ### **CREATE S3 :-**

 1.**Disable ACL's**
 - search the amazon s3 in services
 - create an bucket